eamevo/OnTrack/README.md

  - 04/02 - Sketches of app views
  - 04/04 - Skeleton code (i.e. create class & method signatures) for all classes/structs
  - 04/11 - Implementation of all classes/structs
- - 04/15 - Presentation and Demo
+ - 04/15 - Presentation slides and demo video
  - 04/16 - **DEMO DAY**